vatesfr/xen-orchestra/packages/xo-server/docs/guidelines.md

 * the controller is focused on serving the result
 * all the xoApp method must be typed on first use from typescript code // guideline general

+### Actions

+REST api actions are reserved to users actions that won't fit rest api.
+The REST api actions must use the `this.createAction` method to handle correctly synchronous and asynchronous mode.

+* PUT/PATCH is for updating an object without side effect.
+* POST for creating an object
+* GET for getting information of an object of a collection

+on the caller side, action call are asynchronous by default, caller can add  `sync=true` on any action call to force the synchronous mode

+### Route definition
 - @Get(Route with named parameter) : must be defined before writing code
 - @Middlewares(acl( ...)).
 Acl are defined in `@xen-orchestra/acl/src/actions/`, should be discussed before coding
 - @Extension('x-mcp-exposure', value ), with value one of